sbrahmasamudra/cye/README.md

                 [Install]
                 WantedBy=multi-user.target
    ```
-    TESTING /predict as an external API endpoint
+ 7. Testing /predict as an external API endpoint

    ```
     curl -X POST "http://<PUBLIC_IP_ADDRESS_OF_YOUR_VM>:8080/predict" -H "Content-Type: application/json" -d '{"prompt": "What is your purpose?"}'